yabets143/node-prototype-pollution-lab/README.md

 - Changes in patch: sanitizes dangerous keys, requires own `user.isAdmin`, and uses a safe template `views/admin_patched.ejs`.
 - Re-running the exploit should fail to gain admin and will not execute the EJS payload.

-## Safety Notes
-- This app is intentionally vulnerable.
-Do not expose to the internet.
-- In-memory state only; restart the server to reset users/messages/pollution.